 So far the narrative over power supplies during the Coronavirus measures has been one of falling demand.
-But that is because swathes of industry and commerce has been winding down.
+That is because swathes of industry and commerce has been winding down.
 But how much increase in domestic demand is that masking?
 With consumers locked in at home the cost will increase – especially for the many people who already struggle to pay their bills.

 Over the last few years we have seen the advent of home working and ‘hot desking’.
-The narrative around that is that the organisation involved is reducing the need for office space, and energy bills along with it.
+The narrative is that the organisation involved is reducing the need for office space, and energy bills along with it.
+So they are.

 With so many employees working at home for weeks and months through the Coronavirus outbreak, care must be taken to ensure that energy bills do not rise far enough to tip them into fuel poverty.
 But equally it is surely a unique opportunity to pin down the answer to the broader question: how much are companies saving in the shift to remote working, and how much are employees paying?